HTTP3D/WalkTheWeb/README.md

 7. Optional: You can manually configure the settings as /config/wtw_config.php (sample config file is provided in the /config folder) Open the website to complete the installation.
+8. After installation completes, select the user name on the bottom right menu and click Select My Avatar from the Profile Menu to get started.

 That is it!